ghoomfrog/kid/README.md

 ## Blocks

-Blocks are syntactic sugar that uses newlines and tab indentation to hierarchically group spaces.
+Blocks are syntactic sugar that uses newlines and tabs to hierarchically group spaces.

 ```kid
 $female ->